 The Institute is committed to providing high standards of animal care and welfare.
 Our Animal Technicians are specialists in the care of animals, who have been trained in daily animal handling and husbandry, and the ethics of using animals in research.
 The Institute operates under the Animals (Scientific Procedures) Act 1986 (ASPA), and in common with all research establishments, has been assigned a Home Office Inspector whose role is to monitor standards, practices and compliance with ASPA.
 The Inspector visits the facilities periodically and often unannounced.

-More information about our work with Animals in Research, how we care for them and Frequently Asked Questions, is available from the Institute’s website.
+More information about our work with Animals in Research, how we care for them is available from the Institute’s website.